BAM-PFA/pymm/readme.md

 # pymediamicroservices

 This is a Work In Progress Python 3 port of [mediamicroservices](https://github.com/mediamicroservices/mm).
+It also borrows a lot from [IFIscripts](https://github.com/kieranjol/IFIscripts) from the Irish Film Institute/Kieran O'Leary.
 A lot has been changed to be less institutionally specific.
 And of course there's a lot added back to be institutionally specific to BAMPFA.

 Tested on Mac (El Capitan and Sierra), and on Ubuntu 16.04....